rBiblia/.github/profile/README.md

-# Welcome to the rBiblia GitHub organisation
+# Welcome to the rBiblia GitHub organization

 [rBiblia](https://rbiblia.toborek.info/en-US/) is a Windows application for browsing and comparing available Bible translations (265 at the moment).
-In our profile on GitHub you will find FOSS tools and some other resources related to the desktop/web applications, official website and translations.
+On our GitHub profile, you will find FOSS tools and other resources related to desktop/web applications, the official website, and translations.

-Visit [rBiblia developer resources](https://rbiblia.github.io) page to learn more (especially if you want to improve one of the related projects).
+Visit the [rBiblia developer resources](https://rbiblia.github.io) page to learn more, especially if you want to contribute to one of the related projects.